South Cerney: Local amenities

-South Cerney has a range of local amenities including a Post Office and newsagents (known as South Cerney News), One Stop, Co-Op, hairdressers, a fish and chip shop, an Indian restaurant/takeaway, pharmacy and a dental surgery.
-There are three public houses in South Cerney, The Old George, The Royal Oak and The Eliot Arms Hotel.
+South Cerney has a range of local amenities including a One Stop, Co-Op, hairdressers, a fish and chip shop, an Indian restaurant/takeaway, pharmacy and a dental surgery.
+There are three public houses in the centre of South Cerney, The Old George Inn, The Royal Oak and The Eliot Arms Hotel.
+Further afield on the outskirts are a range of other, similar amenities such as the Lakeside Brasserie and the South Cerney Angling clubhouse.
 There is a Village Hall and Fenton's Community Centre.
+The village formerly had a Post Office and newsagents, however in the early 2020s both closed and are now the site of a small cafe.

 Duke of Gloucester Barracks, on the site of the former RAF South Cerney, is located approximately 1 mile outside the Village.
 In 1986 RAF South Cerney hosted the World Aerobatic Championships.

 It is also home to South Cerney Golf course & Driving Range.
 South Cerney is a par 70 - 5,987yrds course.

 Ann Edwards Primary School

 Ann Edwards School is also located within the village.
 The name of the school was adopted when the buildings were located on the present site in 1970.

 Ann Edwards lived in South Cerney and was actively involved in education in the early 19th century.
 She was the wife of the village curate and ran a dame school.
 When her husband unexpectedly came into money, she endowed the first school building which was opened in 1820.
 It was a Church of England Foundation School and there were 29 pupils in 1867.
 The colours of the coat of arms of Ann Edwards - black and gold - have been adopted as the colours of the school uniform in memory of the founder.

 The original building still stands in School Lane; it was used as a school until 1972 when it was outgrown and children moved to buildings on the present site.
 These were demolished in 1990, having been replaced by a modern, purpose-built school.

 The present school is a Voluntary Controlled Church of England Primary School.
 It serves the communities of South Cerney, Cerney Wick, and Somerford Keynes.
 The current Headteacher, Miss Helen Sowden was appointed as Headteacher with effect from September 2014, following the death of Headteacher, Stephen Richardson.

 The school was designed as a semi open-plan building by a local architect and stands on a landscaped site of approximately six acres.

 The re-built school was formally opened by Pam Ayres in 1990.